-Specifications: one-piece die-cast aluminum frame; removable palming graphite sideplates; 7.5:1 speed; 12 lbs/ 120 yards mono capacity
+Specifications: One-piece die-cast aluminum frame; removable palming graphite side plate; 7.5:1 speed; 12 lbs/ 120 yards mono capacity

-Description: This 4.4 stars and $91.47 Lew’s Speed Spool Baitcasting Reel SSG1SH 7.5:1 is made from quality materials that allow you to use it for aggressive fishing techniques, but not very often.
-That’s because the spool is forged from a resistant drilled, machine forged and anodized aluminum, but the sideplates are manufactured from graphite.
+This 4.4 star Lew’s Speed Spool Baitcasting Reel is made from quality materials that allow you to use it for aggressive fishing techniques, but not very often.
+That’s because the spool is forged from a resistant drilled, machine forged and anodized aluminum, but the side plates are manufactured from graphite.
 Though they’re easy to remove and allow for better palming, they’re not as resistant as aluminum.

 On the other hand, there are other stronger materials which account for increased strength and solidity, such as the brass gearing and the stainless steel from which the 10 double shielded ball bearings are made.
 Even the clutch bearing is made from stainless steel, although it’s one-way with the zero-reverse type of clutch.